The poorest school districts receive an average 30% less federal funding than the wealthiest.

 From history textbooks that still lists USSR as a country to biology textbooks that are missing half of its pages, underfunded schools struggle to provide the basic materials for success in the classroom.

-Rich districts can also afford equipment like personal laptops that aids in learning--something that poor districts can't possible afford.
+Well-funded districts can also afford equipment like personal laptops that aids in learning--something that underfunded districts can't possible afford.

-Wealthy districts can afford to run higher-level courses like calculus as they have the resources This in turn prepares their students to face college-level classes to creates more opportunities to allow student to explore their passion.
+Wealthy districts can afford to run higher-level courses like calculus, which in turn prepares their students to face college-level classes to creates more opportunities to allow student to explore their passion.

-Often an unseen consequence, violence, bullying, and harassment is more prevalent in poor schools where there are not enough teachers to enforce the code of conduct.
+Violence, bullying, and harassment is more prevalent in underfunded schools where there are not enough teachers and school administrators to enforce a code of conduct.

 Students who has to go school in fear of being hurt physically can't possibly learn well and think creatively.